absmach/magistrala-docs/docs/oauth.md

 }
 ```

 The above functions are used to generate the URL for the sign-in and sign-up flows.
 The `generateURL` function is used to generate the URL for the provider.
-The URLs are used to redirect the user to the authorization server(google).
+The URLs are used to redirect the user to the authorization server(Google).

 ```go
 for _, provider := range providers {